daat2/band-project/README.md

 # Technologies Used

-+ Semantic HTML [ (https://www.w3schools.com/html/)] The project uses HTML to write the code
++ Semantic HTML [ HTML ] (https://www.w3schools.com/html/) The project uses HTML to write the code
 + CSS [(https://www.w3schools.com/css/default.asp)] The project uses CSS to give style to th code
 + PHP [(https://www.w3schools.com/php/default.asp)   ]  The project uses PHP to  make the pages dynamic
 + Boostrap [(https://getbootstrap.com/ ]   The project uses Bootstrap to lay the contents of the page to design the mobile first design methodology.